tlswg/tls13-spec/draft-ietf-tls-tls13.md

   earlier based on local policy.
 A server MAY treat a ticket as valid for a shorter period of time than what is stated in the ticket_lifetime.

+ticket_age_add
+: A randomly generated 32-bit value that is used to obscure the age of the ticket that the client includes in the "early_data" extension.
+  The client-side ticket age is added to this value modulo 2^32 to obtain the value that is transmitted by the client.

 ticket
 : The value of the ticket to be used as the PSK identifier.